 Theme-based learning for young adults

 Have you ever wondered why the divisibility rule of 9 works?
-Or why, when you divide something by a fraction, you can flip the fraction and change the divide into multiply?
+Or why, when you divide something by a fraction, you can flip the fraction and change the division into multiplication?

-Click the link below to see some examples of how we teach trigonometry through mini-projects.
+Click the link below to explore examples of how we use mini-projects to teach trigonometry beyond their definitions.